 And then in 1948, under the North-East Frontier Tract, the portion which had remained particularly from the Sadiya district was divided into two separate charges namely Abor Hills District and Mishmi Hills district.
 After that in June 1980, Lohit District was bifurcated further into two separate ones namely Lohit District and Dibang Valley.

-1. Kibithoo.
 Situated at an approximate height of around 1305 meters, this is a place where you will be finding a lot of flowers, enchanting waterfalls, pine forests.
-All of this makes Kibithoo an interesting place to explore and visit as a traveller.
+All of this makes Kibithoo an interesting place to explore and visit as a traveler.
 Furthermore, the Herculian mountains standing tall and proud in the valleys give you all the more reason to visit this place again and again.

 Situated amid the glistening beauty of waterfalls, rivers, and mountains Anjaw is a terrific place to visit.
 It is situated at an approximate distance of 2,597, 3,441, 1,704, 3,642 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Check out the details mentioned below on how you can reach Anjaw district by the following means of public transportation.

-By Road.
-If you are residing in nearby regions like Tezu, Pasighat or Daparjito you can easily travel to Anjaw via booking interstate/private buses at nominal pricing.
+If you are residing in nearby regions like Tezu, Pasighat, or Daparjito you can easily travel to Anjaw via booking interstate/private buses at nominal pricing.
 Apart from this, you can also book state-run taxis to reach here.
 As the roadways and national highways connecting this region are considerably well-routed, you can also take your own vehicle here.